helloroos/bacon-saver/README.md

 # Functionality and MVPs
 ### Create a plan
-* Users can create a plan with a title, description and a date range
+* Users can create a plan with a title, description and a date range (plan creation lives in a modal)
 * Users can invite participants to their plan

 ### Overlapping schedule